Contested Divorce Lawyers in Downers Grove

 An uncontested divorce is typically a faster process than a contested divorce.
 In an uncontested divorce, divorcing couples agree on the majority of the terms within the divorce.
 One spouse files the petition, and the other is notified that divorce proceedings have started.
 If neither spouse objects, the divorce can typically be finalized in six months to a year.

-On the other hand, a contested divorce is when both spouses cannot reach an agreement on the major terms of the divorce.
-If the spouses cannot reach an agreement on issues like child custody, property division, and asset distribution, then the divorce remains contested.
 A contested divorce can be resolved in a few different ways, but the process may be lengthy and more time-consuming.
 However, with an experienced attorney on your side, you can speed the process up and make sure your wants and needs are represented the entire time.

 What Issues May Need to be Addressed in Contested Cases?